nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.9.
 Clear staff database : `clear s-`

-Want to get rid of all entries at once?
+In any case that you might want to remove all staff or applicant records, you can always use the `clear` command. <br>
 This command clears all staff entries from the Eva database.

 Format: `clear s-`

+The image below shows what you would see after using this command.
+Notice that there are no more records of staff in the Staff List.

 ![clearStaff](images/ugimages/ClearStaff.png)